Dyhless/goit-react-hw-05-movies/README.md

 The app should have the following routes.
 If a user has accessed a non-existent route, it must be redirected to the home page.

-- The ``Home'' component, the home page with a list of popular movies.
+- The 'Home' component, the home page with a list of popular movies.
 - The `/'/movies'` - component Movies, a page of movie search by keyword. keyword.
 - `/movies/:movieId'` - component MovieDetails, a page with detailed information